-These are comprehensive knowledge-based test that assesses your progress towards exit-level MD Program competencies - which are competencies you are expected to attain by completion of the MD Program.
+These are comprehensive knowledge-based tests that assesses student progress towards exit-level MD Program competencies - which are competencies you are expected to attain by completion of the MD Program.
 You don't need to study for Progress Tests.
 In fact, the comprehensive nature of Progress Tests is intended to discourage students from preparing specifically for a test.
 The best preparation for the test is to engage in the curriculum and stay up to date throughout the program.
+Following each test, students receive a report which is designed to inform areas for improvement and to help prepare for the Medical Council licensing exam.